 The majority of the unemployed persons show with 59.0 per cent were in non-municipal area because these areas constituted a larger part of the total labor force.
-About 55.0 per cent of the total unemployed males were in non-municipal area while it was 63.4 per cent for females.
-However, the percentage of unemployed males and females were lower in busy season than the slack season.
+About 55.0 per cent of the total

 The unemployed persons completed in some elementary education and none constituted the highest proportion 17.4 per cent of the total unemployed, the secondary level 37.9 per cent and higher level 44.4 per cent.
 In municipal area they accounted higher than non-municipal area for elementary and none (19.1 per cent compared with 16.5 per cent).
-While in nonmunicipal area, they accounted higher than municipal area for higher level (50.4 per cent compared with 40.3 per cent).
+While in non-municipal area, they accounted higher than municipal area for higher level (50.4 per cent compared with 40.3 per cent).